gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 ansible-doc -l | grep ios
 ansible-doc -l | grep xr
 ```
-- To satisfy your curiousity, let us play with a module in this subsection.
+- To satisfy your curiosity, let us play with a module in this subsection.
 We will use more modules later.

 ### Using "raw" module
 - What is raw module: Executes a low-down and dirty SSH command, not going through the module subsystem